BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 What does baby look like at 20 weeks in the womb?

-Truth be told, they may look a little gaunt, because baby fat hasn’t developed much at this point.
-But at 20 weeks, the fingernails are growing and baby’s delicate skin stays protected while in the amniotic fluid thanks to lanugo (fine, light hair) and vernix (a slick, white substance) covering baby’s body.
-Ask for printouts of the sonogram photos.
-These are wonderful keepsakes of your rapidly developing baby.
-How cute is that little nose?!
+Truth be told, they may look a little gaunt, because baby fat still hasn’t developed all that much at this point.
+At 20 weeks, baby’s delicate skin stays protected while in the amniotic fluid, thanks to lanugo (fine, light hair) and vernix (a slick, white substance) covering baby’s body.

 20 weeks pregnant is how many months?